 A diet high in fiber can help improve your digestion.
 Lentils, lima beans, broccoli, Brussels sprouts, pears, and avocados are all rich in fiber.

 Cut out coffee

 And if you can’t go without a caffeine boost, reach for green tea instead.
-Green tea has been shown to improve insulin resistance.
+Green tea to improve insulin resistance.
 It can also help with weight management in women with PCOS.

 Consider soy products

 Before adding more soy to your diet, ask your doctor about the latest research.
 Soy acts like estrogen in your body.
 This might help balance hormones if you have PCOS.
 But there’s that adding soy to your diet could disrupt your endocrine system.

 People with a family history of estrogen-related cancers, such as some breast cancers, should avoid soy products.
 If your doctor approves adding soy to your diet, consider soy milk, tofu, miso, and tempeh.